jo-pol/MAE-gf/Fancy-examples.md

 Please note: when making the actual lace, it will make a big difference if the unit in the middle is made torchon-style or flemish-style, as the picture illustrates.
 ![torchon-flemisch][pic-tor-flem]
 > [Star][G-0112]

+### Squared snowflake
+The little snowflake can also be put into a square.

 ### Plaits and Roses
 The traditional rose ground units separated with plaits.
 Please note: the plaits should stay plaits.
 The Snowflake example uses the same pricking as the rose ground, but is made as a little snowflake.